GowtherZil/easy_tbot/docs/quick/creating_a_bot.md

 ```batch
 create-tbot <name> [options]
 ```
-We have a only option, the token option that can be used with *-t* parameter or with *--token* parameter follow by your bot token given by @BotFather in Telegram.
+We have only an option, the token option that can be used with *-t* parameter or with *--token* parameter along with your bot token given by @BotFather in Telegram.

 ### Command example  with token